mongodb/docs-worker-pool/src/cache-updater/README.md

 2. An updated version of the Snooty Parser is used by the Autobuilder; all doc sites' Snooty caches will be rebuilt in this event

+The cache update process can be manually triggered by going to the GitHub Actions for the `docs-worker-pool` repository, going to the workflow for the cache updater, and then clicking run workflow.
+Make sure to set force run to be `true`.

 ### Architecture

 #### Worker